MS Valentina (2019)

 Documentary, 80 Minutes

-The cargo ship MS Valentina covers 1640 Danube kilometers on its route from Linz, Austria to Russe, Bulgaria.
-It crosses through seven countries while doing so.
-The river Danube as an „European Road“ is full of opposites and differences.
+The cargo ship MS Valentina covers 1640 kilometers on its route from Austria to Bulgaria.
+The River as an „European Road“ is full of opposites and differences.

 „A tumble, or maybe more like a steady fall towards the east?
 Everything undergoes permanent change, yet it rarely or actually never becomes better; because "progress" is but a profane shape of falling“.